How AI Can Transform Travel Booking

-Welcome to Thoughts on the Market.
-I'm Ed Stanley, Morgan Stanley's Head of Thematic Research in Europe.
-Along with my colleagues, bringing you a variety of perspectives, today I'll be discussing 10 key themes for 2023.
-It's Tuesday, January the 17th at 2 p.m. in London.
+Ed Stanley: Welcome to Thoughts on the Market.
+I'm Ed Stanley, Head of Thematic Research in Europe.
+And along with my colleagues bringing you a variety of perspectives, today we'll be taking deep dive into the ways A.I can revolutionize the travel and booking experience.
+It's Friday, September the 15th at 3 p.m. in London.

 Ed Stanley A.I and the company's most advantaged and likely disrupted have been the hot topic of 2023 for equity markets so far.
 However, the long term impacts and downstream winners and challenged companies remain fairly ambiguous for some sectors, and travel, hotels, OTAs certainly sit in that more hotly debated camp.
 We also have on the line our US gaming, lodging and leisure analyst Stephen Grambling with Brian Nowak, US head of Internet research.
 So Brian, if we could start with you to set the scene a little bit.
 Investors have been wondering about disrupting online travel for years.
 What does the hotel booking experience of the future look like, do you think?
 And what does that mean for travel agencies?
 And then, Stephen, if you want to follow up with your thoughts on the booking evolution and how that looks.
 So, Brian, first, please.